 In the event of an electrical power outage, the surface burners can be lit manually.
-To light a surface burner, hold a lit match to the burner head, then slowly turn the surface control knob to LITE.
-After burner lights push in and turn knob to desired setting.
+To light a surface burner, hold a lit match to the burner head, then slowly turn the Surface Control knob to LITE.
 Use caution when lighting surface burners manually.